DoctorDalek1963/lintrans/docs/source/tutorial/anatomy-of-the-app.rst

 The text box along the bottom is the `expression input box`, which allows you to compose linear transformations by writing expressions in terms of the matrices that you've defined.

+Most buttons in the app have tooltips if you hover over them.
+These will explain the purpose of the button and tell you the keyboard shortcut if it has one.